Hello folks! This page lists video game soundtracks that I've ripped myself.

 Here's every song from the GBA Golden Sun games!

 This was done from the rom of The Lost Age, because the instrument banks were refined in the sequel and sound much better, especially the drums.
-This makes songs that appear only in the first game sound a lot more coherent with the later ones.
+This makes songs that appear only in the first game sound a lot more cohesive with the second game's.

 Unlike the rips that are already out there, this one has the songs in the chronological order of the games, instead of the weird order of the Sound Test room.